hluk/CopyQ/docs/scripting-api.rst

    Sets clipboard data.

-   This also sets ``mimeOwner`` format so automatic commands are not run on the new data and it's not store in clipboard tab.
+   This also sets ``mimeOwner`` format so automatic commands are not run on the new data and it's not stored in clipboard tab.

    Exception is thrown if clipboard fails to be set.